Scientific-Computing-Lab/compar/README.md

 ### Run
+ComPar has 3 modes:
+* **new**: One can specify its working direstory using `-wd` flag.
+Running on *new* mode, ComPar creates this folder if it does not exist.
+In case that the specified directory is already exists, ComPar will create a new directory with the same name followed by an integer.
+For example if the directory *home/gemm* specified by the `wd` flag is already exists, ComPar will create *home/gemm1* directory instead.
+Thus, the files in *home/gemm* will not be overriden.
+You can see the name if the new directory at the command line or at the log file.
+* **override**: If the directory that was specified by the `wd` flag is already exists, ComPar will override its files.
+* **continue**: Run only the combinations that are not in the combinations folder of the directory specified by the `wd` flag.

-You should run *program.py* using Python3 with the relevant flags (as was described in [here](https://github.com/Mosseridan/compar/blob/master/README.md#know-your-flags)).
+You should run *program.py* using Python3 with the relevant flags (as described in [here](https://github.com/Mosseridan/compar/blob/master/README.md#know-your-flags)).

 #### Example